100% Pure Seed. No Fillers. Non GMO.

 If your area is already somewhat bare and even, we recommend skipping the tilling process as it can promote new weed growth or unwanted grass growth.
 You can then add a product to help aerate your soil (such as LazyMan Liquid GoldTM) to improve seed germination, but this is not necessary.

-It may take weeks or even a month for the seeds to grow.
-Be patient.
 If you have any questions about germination time or planting, please don’t hesitate to contact us or call us at (877) 309-7333.

 This species can turn the plains purple to the horizon.
 Great for dry areas.
 To 3 ft, mid-summer bloom.
 Perennial....